story-healing | moral courage | sustainable service

 • Uncertain about how to move forward without abandoning their values and themselves in the process

-• You’re a current or former federal employee, public servant, humanitarian, frontline responder, social justice advocate, attorney, or non-profit professional
+• You’re a current or former federal employee, public servant, humanitarian, frontline responder, social justice advocate, attorney, social worker, or non-profit professional

 • You’re feeling angry, fearful, betrayed, disoriented, or heartbroken by what’s happening around you and in the world